 The cost of mistakes is difficult to estimate but it could be assumed that mistakes lead to loss of customers either through dissatisfaction or being given the wrong information.
 The revenue per year for these customers that is not lost can either be seen as a cost saving or a revenue gain.

-Mistakes also lead to having to provide monetary compensation to unhappy customers and to having to spend extra time on these customers which is both cases is a cost that needs to be estimated.
+Mistakes also lead to having to provide monetary compensation to unhappy customers and to having to spend extra time on these customers which in both cases is a cost that needs to be estimated.

-There are many ways that the chatbot can increase the revenue for the company.
+There are many ways that the chatbot can increase the revenue and ROI for the company.
 Where the bot is an external bot and the end user is a customer, the main assumption is the bot will improve customer service and this will lead to new customers or existing customers buying more.

-The improvement in service can be speed of response but also in removing some of the pain points that make many customer service experiences so bad.
+The improvement in service can be the speed of response but also in removing some of the pain points that make many customer service experiences so bad.
 Just as a reminder these pain points include waiting in a queue to be connected, having to use an IVR especially when the desired option isn’t covered or the options are ambiguous, being passed to the wrong agent, being transferred between agents which causes delays and having to explain the problem again, having the call dropped and having to phone back and start again, and having to follow up multiple times and having to start again each time.

 The irony is that not only does the bot increase the speed of response and the need for humans to be involved in many issues, but simply switching to a chat based approach allows the agents to be able to deal with more conversations at the same time versus support delivered by phone.